-Other Notable Features: Free airport lounge access, $189 CLEAR® credit, $100 Global Entry or $85 TSA Precheck credit, no foreign transaction fees (See rates and fees), up to $200 Uber credit, up to $200 hotel credit (requires a minimum two-night stay), up to $240 digital entertainment credits, up to $300 Equinox credit on eligible memberships, Hilton Honors gold status, Uber VIP status, platinum concierge service, car rental insurance, car rental perks and discounts, luxury hotel perks and discounts, exclusive events and services, trip cancellation/interruption insurance, trip delay insurance, purchase protections, up to $100 Sake Fifth Avenue credit
+Other Notable Features: Free airport lounge access, $189 Clear Plus credit, $100 Global Entry or $85 TSA Precheck credit, no foreign transaction fees (see rates and fees), up to $200 Uber credit (benefit renews annually), up to $200 hotel credit (requires a minimum two-night stay), up to $240 digital entertainment credits, up to $300 Equinox credit per calendar year on eligible memberships, Hilton Honors gold status, Uber VIP status, platinum concierge service, car rental insurance, car rental perks and discounts, luxury hotel perks and discounts, exclusive events and services, trip cancellation/interruption insurance, trip delay insurance, purchase protections, up to $100 Sake Fifth Avenue credit

 Depending on your spending habits and travel goals, the Amex Platinum card can easily be one of the best travel rewards credit cards out there.
 It boasts an impressive list of premium lifestyle and travel benefits that will appeal to people who enjoy traveling in style and comfort.
 On top of its generous annual credits, the card is one of the best available when it comes to complimentary lounge access.

 But these perks don’t come cheap: The Amex Platinum Card’s annual fee is a steep $695.
 Plus, some of the credits that come with the card will only be useful to people – potentially a limited number of people – interested in offers like fitness club and Walmart+ memberships.
 If you can’t take advantage of all the premium perks, you might be better off with a travel card with a smaller price tag.

 - Carries thousands of dollars worth of travel and lifestyle credits, which gives users plenty of chances to offset the annual fee

 - Complimentary access to the largest number of airport lounges of any travel credit card